seanmtracey/kcl-workshop/README.md

 ### Building our Back-end

 #### Recieving Images from the Front-end
 Head back to the Node-RED interface and filter the nodes again, this time with the keyword "camera".
 A bright yellow node should appear called `component-camera` - click and drag that onto our canvas just below our `http in` node and then double-click to configure it.
-Give your node a name if you wish, but for Connection ID enter `beard-picture` and then click "Done".
+Give your node a name if you wish, but for Connection ID enter `image-capture` and then click "Done".

 ![](images/25a.png)

 This node is special, it's a little bit magic.
 Using the `node-red-contrib-web-components` package that we installed before, it uses the connected ID to automatically connect to the camera section of the webpage on our front-end.
-If you look back at the HTML code we copied and pasted above, you can see it has an attribute `data-nr-name="beard-picture"`.
+If you look back at the HTML code we copied and pasted above, you can see it has an attribute `data-nr-name="image-capture"`.
 This is the attribute that links the camera element on the page to the node on the backend of the application.
 Now, any picture we take with the camera in the webpage will automatically be sent to the node on the back-end where we can manipulate and pass it on.

 #### Manipulating our Webcam Data